SnowyMouse/invader/README.md

 [it is still the only way to fully create maps]: https://opencarnage.net/index.php?/topic/7765-replacing-the-halo-editing-kit-with-open-source-software/

-The worst part about this is that, in many cases, people do not make any sort of effort to replace this software with working software as they either do not know how to or they do not feel it is worth the time or effort.
+Many great accomplishments have been lost to time, as most of the people who made them are no longer there to support what they have made.
+Unfortunately, most users do not make any sort of effort to replace this software with working software as they either do not know how to or they do not feel it is worth the time or effort.
 Therefore, the broken, unmaintained software continues being used.
 This is where Invader comes in.

+An editing kit made in the open ensures that learned information shall be available for those who want to learn and expand upon or make their own tools.

-In our opinion, we feel that modding tools run by a user should be open for all to use, share, change, and learn from.
-At the same time, we also feel that a requirement for people give back to the community the source code to any derivatives of our tools they have chosen to share is not too much to ask for, as this ensures that modding stays free and open instead of left to stagnation behind closed groups and obfuscation as modding this game has been in the past.
+Modding tools run by a user should be open for all to use, share, change, and learn from.
+At the same time, we also feel that a requirement for people give back to the community the source code to any derivatives of our tools they have chosen to share is not too much to ask for.

+This ensures that modding stays free and open instead of left to stagnation behind closed groups and obfuscation as modding this game has been in the past.

 Also, a weak license like MIT has proven to not be helpful.
 A common argument is